langurmonkey/dotfiles/docs/i3wm.md

 Additionally, I like to use `ranger` as a file manager, so I want to use it as well when using the 'Browse disk...' option from udiskie.
 To do so, I start it like this:

 ```
-exec --no-startup-id udiskie -f "/home/tsagrista/.dotfiles/bin/ranger-urxvt" --tray
+exec --no-startup-id udiskie -f "/home/tsagrista/.dotfiles/bin/ranger-term" --tray
 ```

-The `ranger-urxvt` script starts a new `urxvt` terminal and launches ranger in it, accepting the working directory as an argument.
+The `ranger-term` script starts a new terminal and launches ranger in it, accepting the working directory as an argument.

 ### Pywal